 Well, there was a GoSilver planned in GoGoV, but budget problems decided for that plan to be scapped.
 The Americans, however, had enough money to make one.
 Besides, the Sieg costume wouldn't work well due to it really not looking like any of the other Ranger costumes.

-Of course, The Magna Defender costume looks pretty frickin's awsome no matter what series it's in (Come one!
+The Magna Defender costume looks pretty frickin's awsome no matter what series it's in (Come one!
 It's like Taurus-inspired version of Batman!) while Seig's costume looks kind of silly.
 From a story standpoint it's just more dramatic to have the Lightspeed Rangers forced to fight another ranger (which is also another long-standing Power Rangers tradition) and the Seig costume simply didn't look rangery enough for the producers.
 OR they simply couldn't get ahold of the Seig suit for the american re-shoots nessecary to have him as a character (which would be a LOT since Seig only shows up for the movie).

 If Demons are hurt by water, why would they set up their palaces near the freakin' COAST in the first place?